 Fort Collins has been evolving and growing from the times traders traveled the Overland Trail to the city of innovation full of bikes and music we celebrate today.
 Our community will continue to face diverse issues as we grow towards an even brighter future.
 On council I promise to look at every issue through the lens of Cost, Culture and Collaboration in pursuit of strong solutions for tomorrow.

 - Affordable housing as it relates to people in the lower 50% of the Area Median Income (AMI) and how we assist some of the most vulnerable populations in our community.
 I am a board member for Neighbor 2 Neighbor and past development Chair for Homelessness Prevention Initiative and believe that stable housing is crucial for positive personal and professional growth and developing the sense of place and community that strengthens and sustains our culture.

 - Attainable Housing, related to people above 80% of the AMI, is a growing issue as well.
 Given the tremendous appreciation we have seen in the region over the past 5 years, many people that we consider to be doing “OK” in our community are struggling to find opportunities to rent or purchase a home without spending over 30% of their monthly income.
-I believe that any solution starts with ensuring stakeholders’ voices are heard and represented.

 - Long-Term Strategic Planning

 - Fort Collins is transitioning from a large town to a small city and that comes with a lot of growing pains.
 I believe that with proper planning we can grow in a way that will help us not only maintain, but enhance our community and culture over the next 20-30 years.
 City Plan, the long term vision for zoning, transportation and transit in the community, is currently being developed and will be a guiding document for our future.
 We have the opportunity to shape our Fort Collins, and Northern Colorado in ways that align with the existing and emerging values and priorities of our citizens.